 Communications and PR materials

 Are you looking to communicate the services the UvA offers in this field to your faculty, school or degree programme audience?
 The Student Careers Centre has communications and PR materials at the ready that can be used for newsletters, narrowcasting screens (TV screens), Facebook and LinkedIn groups, at Student Desks and in study advisers’ consultation rooms.
-Please contact Vera Maliepaard, careers adviser, at the Student Careers Centre regarding any such queries.
+Please contact us via email@example.com.

-In addition, we have developed handouts (pdf, two pages) with concise information, tips and advice on applying for jobs.
-These handouts are available online and are easy to share through newsletters and social media.
+We develop printable pdf's and online video's to share on different platforms and in various situations.
+For example, our video about networking can be easily placed your Canvas module about Finding an internship.
+The printables are available online and are easy to share through newsletters and social media.
 In addition, they can be displayed in visible locations in waiting rooms.

 We regularly provide information sessions and organise workshops within specific degree programmes, colleges and graduate schools.
-Some examples of information sessions we offer:
+For example:

-Should you be interested in booking a workshop or information session, then submit a request to email@example.com.
+Should you be interested in booking a workshop or information session, please contact us.

 Contribution to university topics

 Our role regarding service provision within a degree programme or faculty entails both content and advisory aspects.
 In addition, as content experts in the field of career guidance for students, we contribute to the cross-university debate on subjects such as: